-Figure 1: (a) Two weeks after the surgery.
-Shows bilateral melted conjunctival graft, melted nasal sclera with loss of vascularization (ischemia), and severe conjunctival hyperemia nasally. (b) Four days after the initiation of treatment.
+Figure 1: (A) Two weeks after the surgery.
+Shows bilateral melted conjunctival graft, melted nasal sclera with loss of vascularization (Ischemia), and severe conjunctival hyperemia nasally.
+(B) Four days after the initiation of treatment.

-Figure 2: (a) Two weeks after the initiation of treatment shows healed and revascularized scleral bed in both eyes. (b) Four weeks after the initiation of treatment.
+Figure 2: (A) Two weeks after the initiation of treatment.
+Shows healed and re-vascularized scleral bed in both eyes.
+(B) Four weeks after the initiation of treatment.

-Figure 3: Eighteen months from the onset of surgically induced necrotizing scleritis shows complete healing in both eyes.
+Figure 3: 18 months from the onset of SINS.
+Shows complete healing in both eyes.